Polytechnic High School (Arizona)

 Arizona State University, Polytechnic High School is a public charter University-preparatory school, located in Mesa, Arizona, United States.
 The Polytechnic High School and STEM Academy (the latter of which serves as an elementary and middle school) is located on the Arizona State University Polytechnic campus next to the Phoenix-Mesa Gateway Airport.

 The Arizona State University, Polytechnic High School is part of a series of preparatory schools for Arizona State University, including ASU Preparatory Academy, Phoenix, ASU Preparatory Academy, Casa Grande and ASU Prep Digital.

-This ASU Polytechnic High School currently enrolls from Grade 7 to Grade 12.
-The Polytechnic High School offers various subjects and college opportunities to ensure that each and every student receives the support and help they need.
-The high school offers the internationally acclaimed Cambridge Curriculum, that prepares students to enroll in university classes by their junior year in high school.
+This ASU Polytechnic High School currently enrolls students in grade 7 through 12.
+The school offers various subjects and college opportunities to support student learning and academic development.
+It also offers the Cambridge curriculum, which prepares students for university- level coursework and allows some students to enroll in university classes by their junior year of high school.

 As of 2020, the current director of secondary learning, a figure similar to a principal, is Stephen Rothkopf, with Amanda Wojtalik serving as the dean of students.

 As of the start of the 2019–2020 school year, ASU Preparatory Academy Polytechnic High School enrolled 8th grade students as part of their high school attendance, however as of the 2020–2021 school year, 7th graders have also been added to the school attendance.